cardanobay/cardano-builder/README.md

 3) It embed a lot of unnecessary data to the file system (because often, you install hundred of MB of package just to have a small .so library).
 Not a good idea if you want to run your node, let's say, on docker.
 4) The binaries are not portable.
 It means, you have to rebuild (or download) a pre-compiled binary for each operating system and version you want to use.

 A contrario, we call "static" a binary that contains all required library in itself.
-You can then copy this binary on every system you like, wihout installing one dependency.
-The same binary can run on Debian, Centos, Redhat, Fedora, Ubuntu, in every version, without needing to install a single additional package.
+It is possible to have a fully static binary, by compiling the code with [musl-libc](https://wiki.musl-libc.org/  "musl-libc").
+You can then copy the binary on every linux distribution, wihout installing any dependencies.
+The same binary can run on Debian, Centos, Redhat, Fedora, Ubuntu etc. in every version, without needing to install a single additional package.

 When you analyze a static binary, this is what you get :